tine-groupware/broadcasthub/README.md

 When the local Tine 2.0 Server is up, open phpMyAdmin (see `tine20-docker` README) and add this record:

     INSERT INTO tine20_auth_token (id, auth_token, account_id, valid_until, channels) VALUES ('longlongid', 'longlongtoken', (select id from tine20_accounts where login_name = "tine20admin"), ADDDATE(NOW(), INTERVAL 1 YEAR), '["broadcasthub"]');

+For later commits of `tine20-docker` which already include the Tine 2.0 Broadcasthub copy the `.pullup.json` to `pullup.json` and remove entry `broadcasthub` from the key `composeFiles`.
+This way the startup of the Tine 2.0 Broadcasthub should be prevented within the Tine 2.0 docker setup.

 ### Start local Redis server ###